mvanwinkleias/repo_layout_demo1/README.md

 If you don't like <strong>src/lib/ruby2</strong> and you just want to use <strong>lib/</strong>
 you can do it.
 The layout I've chosen seems to work well with everything at the same time.

+### Commit Messages

+If you are in a modular environment, with an actual release process, commit messages become less important than changelogs.

+As a rule, I NEVER let the fact that I don't know what to say in a commit message prevent me from committing.
+Most times in the earlier stages of a project you edit many files and do many things.
+If you organize the repo correctly, with appropriate file names, you can easily see what's been going on without reading the commit messages.
+That, and given the nature of git, if you make a mistake with a commit message (i.e. include a file that's unrelated to the commit message in the commit) how often do you fix that?
+You just needed a checkpoint to not lose your work. <sup>[commit_messages](#commit_messages)</sup>
 ## Repos, Naming, Grouping files, etc

 You're going to have a lot of repos.
 Don't fear that.
 Naming and organization